flying0dancing/trump/README.md

 	* If the result folder exists, and using `updateSouce` flag, it will only update/add new source, won’t delete results and download files.
 	* If the result folder exists, and `NOT` using `updateSource` flag, it will use existed sources, won't update/add new source if any.
 	* If the result folder doesn't exist, and use `updateSource` flag or not, it will executes the same effect.
+* [srcFolder]
+    * resource folder path.
+    * if not provided it, use default value of test.source in test.properties.
 -------
 change log
 ===